4.1 Inappropriate Conduct by Faculty Members

 II.
 Scope of Policy

 Any member of the University community (student, staff, faculty, or administrator) having a complaint concerning inappropriate conduct by a University Faculty Member may utilize this Policy and the Procedure that follows.
-For the purposes of the policy and procedure, the term “University Faculty Member” includes all full and part-time, tenure-track and non-tenure-track faculty, professors, instructional staff, teaching assistants (in their instructional capacities) and academic administrators.(1)
+For the purposes of the policy and procedure, the term “University Faculty Member” includes all full and part-time, tenure-track and non-tenure-track faculty, professors, instructional staff, teaching assistants (in their instructional capacities), and academic administrators.(1)

 III.
 Responsibilities of University Faculty Members

 University Faculty Members share responsibility for University governance and for the maintenance of the tenets of the University Code of Ethical Conduct.
-As individuals they are expected both to exercise the freedoms fundamental to their roles as scholar/teachers, including but not limited to the principles of Academic Freedom articulated by the AAUP.
+As individuals, they are expected to exercise the freedoms fundamental to their roles as scholar/teachers, including but not limited to the principles of Academic Freedom articulated by the AAUP.
 Syracuse University strongly supports and protects the principle of academic freedom.
 All members of the University community have a right to use the academic forum provided by the University to discuss controversial subjects and to express ideas with which some or most of the members of the community strongly disagree.

 IV.
 Inappropriate Conduct

-The term “inappropriate conduct,” as utilized in this Policy, refers to violations of University policy, including the Code of Ethical Conduct and University policies addressing discrimination and sexual harassment.
+The term “inappropriate conduct,” as utilized in this Policy, refers to violations of University policy, including but not limited to the Code of Ethical Conduct and University policies addressing discrimination and harassment.
 The term also refers to ethics violations, harassment, or retaliation as prohibited by University policy.
 (2) Allegations of University policy violations that may potentially constitute criminal conduct may also be reported to appropriate law enforcement authorities and the district attorney by the complainant and may have to be reported to law enforcement authorities and the district attorney by the University in some cases per applicable policy or practice.
-This Policy and the Procedure that follows do not apply to allegations of improper research ethics, or alleged violations of the University’s research, grading or plagiarism policies (3).
+This Policy and the Procedure that follows do not apply to allegations of improper research ethics or alleged violations of the University’s research, grading, or plagiarism policies (3).
 Allegations of inappropriate conduct will be evaluated under this policy by considering the totality of the particular circumstances, including the nature, frequency, intensity, location, context, and duration of the conduct at issue.

 V. Definitions